mark-summerfield/murmur/README.md

 counter being 0), and `v` is the value.

 Any register referred to by any instruction may be either a literal register value or a label.
-In practice literals will normally only be needed to set initial data values, with labels used everywhere else.
+In practice literals should normally only be needed to set initial data values, with labels used everywhere else.

 The exact number of registers to be available may be specified before any